-Outcome People in Southampton live safe, healthy, independent lives Code SHIL 9 Name or Brief Increase employment, skills development, Description of volunteering and other opportunities which promote Proposal and maintain independence as an alternative to day services.
+Outcome People in Southampton live safe, healthy, independent lives Code SHIL 9 Name or Brief Description of Proposal Increase employment, skills development, volunteering and other opportunities which promote and maintain independence as an alternative to day services.
 This covers all day care including those provided by external providers and Council services at Sembal House and Woolston Community Centre.
 This proposal incorporates a review of how the council funds transport to and from day services for people predominantly aged 18 to 65 years (excludes transport provided for the older person day service which is subject to a separate review).
-Priof Convice Dre Briof Sarvice Profile (including number of customers)